Specialized medical services

-We perform multidisciplinary treatments (appropriate combinations of surgery, radiotherapy and medication) for all kinds of brain tumors, applying various advanced technologies and knowledge.
-Immunotherapy (WT1 peptide vaccine therapy) is conducted for malignant glioma which is difficult to treat (clinical research).
+- We perform multidisciplinary treatments (appropriate combinations of surgery, radiotherapy and medication) for all kinds of brain tumors, applying various advanced technologies and knowledge.
 We also conduct various clinical studies and clinical trials of new drugs.

 Considerations in referring your patients to Neurosurgery